-The 2017 version supersedes the first standard, but a transition period has been established to enable RJC members seeking certification to follow through with existing planning and certification deadlines.
+The 2017 version supersedes the first standard, but a transition period has been established to enable RJC members seeking certification to follow through with existing planning and certification deadlines (see Table 1).
 All existing CoC certifications will remain in place, and entities will not need to re-certify themselves until the end of their current certification period.